 Security is one of the core features of any cloud infrastructure.
 Almost 87.5% of participants in a study claimed that security is the main reason they’re hesitant to adopt cloud computing for their enterprise.
 Therefore, you should focus on security and IAM, specifically.

-IAM or Identity and Access Management refer to a system designed to control access to the data.
-It includes necessary tools like password management, user access policies, and authentication policies.
+IAM or Identity and Access Management refers to a system designed to control data access.
+It includes necessary tools like password management, user access policies, access review software, and authentication policies.

 The cloud provider will integrate with your existing IAM or you’d have to use their in-built system.
 The decision should depend on which one is more robust.